pip-services/pip-services-docs/content/en/python/commons/errors/connection_exception.md

 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
     Errors that occur during connections to remote services.
-    They can be related to misconfiguration, network issues, or the remote service itself.

 ---

 **Implements:** [ApplicationException](../application_exception)

+### Description

+The ConnectionException class is used to manage errors that occur duirng a connection to a remote service.
+These errors can be related to misconfiguration, network issues, or the remote service itself.

 ### Constructors
 Creates an error instance and assigns its values.